shouliang/githubBlog/source/_posts/Node.js/The Node.js Event Loop, Timers, and process.nextTick().md

 *note: each box will be referred to as a "phase" of the event loop.*

 Each phase has a FIFO queue of callbacks to execute.
-While each phase is special in its own way, generally, when the event loop enters a given phase, it will perform any operations specific to that phase, then execute callbacks in that phase's queue until the queue has been exhausted or the maximum number of callbacks has executed.
+While each phase is special in its own way, generally, when the event loop enters a given phase, it will perform any operations specific to that phase, then execute callbacks in that phase's queue until the queue has been **exhausted** or the **maximu**m number of callbacks has executed.
 When the queue has been exhausted or the callback limit is reached, the event loop will move to the next phase, and so on.

-Since any of these operations may schedule *more* operations and new events processed in the **poll** phase are queued by the kernel, poll events can be queued while polling events are being processed.
+Since **any** of these operations **may** schedule *more* operations and new events processed in the **poll** phase are queued by the kernel, poll events can be queued while polling events are being processed.
 As a result, long running callbacks can allow the poll phase to run much longer than a timer's threshold.
 See the [**timers**](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/#timers) and [**poll**](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/#poll) sections for more details.

 **\*NOTE:** There is a slight discrepancy between the Windows and the Unix/Linux implementation, but that's not important for this demonstration.
 The most important parts are here.
 There are actually seven or eight steps, but the ones we care about — ones that Node.js actually uses - are those above.*